IP PA System for School: Modern Campus Communication with ZYCOO

 Network Layer and Infrastructure

 The IP network carries audio traffic alongside data and voice.
-In school environments, this usually means managed switches, VLAN planning, and PoE support.
+In school environments, this usually means managed switches, network planning, and PoE support.

 IP speakers can connect directly to the network.
 They receive multicast or unicast audio streams and play them locally.
-Because they are powered by PoE, installation becomes cleaner, especially in renovation projects.
+Powered by PoE, the installation becomes cleaner, especially in renovation projects.

 Audio traffic requires stable handling.
 Proper network configuration ensures that announcements remain clear even during peak data usage.
 When planned correctly, the PA system integrates smoothly with the campus IT structure instead of operating as a separate subsystem.